OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - A second factor of authentication exists at the remote endpoint and the 2FA requirement is consistently enforced.
 - Step-up authentication is required to enable actions that deal with sensitive data or transactions.

-Besides verifying that appropriate authentication is used, you should also verify that API endpoints consistently authorize incoming requests, i.e. that sensitive and/or user-specific resources and functions can only be accessed with a valid session ID or access token.

 #### Static Analysis

-For a static analysis of the authentication logic you need access to the source code of the back-end service.
 Locate server-side APIs that provide sensitive information and functions, and verify that authorization is consistently enforced on those endpoints.

-A great resource for testing server-side authentication is the OWASP Web Testing Guide, specifically the [Testing Authentication](https://www.owasp.org/index.php/Testing_for_authentication) and [Testing Session Management](https://www.owasp.org/index.php/Testing_for_Session_Management) chapters.

-#### Dynamic Analysis

-Enumerate privileged endpoints by using the app and monitoring requests in your interception proxy.
-Then, replay the requests while removing the session ID or token.
-If the endpoint responds with data that should only be available to authenticated users, authentication checks are not implemented properly.

-#### Remediation

-For every endpoint that needs to be protected, implement a mechanism that checks the session ID or token of the user.
-If a session ID or token exists, make sure that it is valid and that the associated user has sufficient privileges to access the resource.
-If the session ID or token is missing or invalid, reject the request and do not allow the user to access the endpoint.
+For every request, the session ID or token of the user must be verified, and it must be ensured that the associated user has sufficient privileges to access the resource.
+If the session ID or token is missing or invalid, the request must be rejected.

-Authorization must always be performed in server side code and should never rely on client-side controls only.
+Verify that authorization is always performed on the server-side.

 Ideally, authentication mechanisms shouldn't be implemented from scratch but built on top of proven frameworks.
 Many popular frameworks provide ready-made functionality for authentication and session management.
 If the app uses framework APIs for authentication, make sure to check the security documentation of these frameworks and verify that the recommended best practices have been followed.
 Security guides for common frameworks are available at the following links: